GPU Programming

 Note: please follow the instructions in the above text file instead of the instructions in the zipped folder

-• Lab 5: assignment text UNIX files (Lab 5 is due on May 3, 2023.)
-The Machine Learning Lab 6 assignment is also here.
+• Lab 5: assignment text UNIX files The Machine Learning Lab 6 assignment is also here.

 CUDA Installation There is a Caltech computer to remotely log into, in the Barr lab in Annenberg, where you should already have the computer name, an account and remote access to it.